bartongroup/RoSA/README.md

 ## Known issues

+* RoSA is incompatible with pandas version 0.20.1, due to [bug #16921](https://github.com/pandas-dev/pandas/issues/16921)
-RoSA's python scripts fail with the latest versions of scipy and pandas.
+* RoSA fails with the latest version of scipy.
 This is being investigated.

 ## Contact information